-Whether you're here for the lion dances, the dim sum, or an excuse to have another New Year party, you're in for a treat.
+Chinese New Year in the UK is one of the premier cultural events on our calendar.
+Whether you're mesmerised by the lion dances, the dim sum, or looking for an excuse to have another New Year party, you're in for a treat.

 Paint the Town Red with London's Spectacular Party